Renault Samsung SM3: First generation (G10; 2002–2009)

 The first generation SM3 was a rebranded first generation Nissan Sunny/Bluebird Sylphy made in South Korea by Renault Samsung Motors.
 Production began in September 2002 in Busan.
+It received a facelift in August 2005 (known as "SM3 New Generation").

-It has four versions and two four-cylinder engines available: the 1.5 litre QG15DE and the 1.6 litre with CVTC system QG16DE petrol, both from Nissan.
+It has four versions and two four-cylinder engines available: the original 1.5–litre QG15DE and the 1.6–litre with CVTC system QG16DE petrol, both from Nissan.
+The 1.6 was added in July 2004 as South Korean automobile taxation was changed; hitherto, there had been a prohibitive tax threshold at 1.5 liters.

 In 2006, the SM3 was launched as Nissan Almera Classic in Ukraine and Russia.
 The same year, the car was launched in Central and South America as Nissan Almera, (Except in Chile where it was sold as Samsung), replacing Sentra after this became a large family car.

 The SM3 was also sold as the Nissan Sunny in the Middle East and as the Renault Scala in Mexico, Egypt and Colombia.

-In July 2009, it was renamed as SM3 CE (Classic Edition).
+In July 2009, it was renamed as SM3 CE (Classic Edition), with no changes to the exterior.
 The company announced production of the first generation SM3 would be continued while demand existed.
-The SM3 CE was discontinued in 2011 in Korea and was manufactured in Busan for the Russian, and Peru Market, under the Nissan brand.
+The lineup was made smaller and only the 1.6-liter engine remained available in the CE model.
+The SM3 CE was discontinued in 2011 in Korea and was manufactured in Busan for the Russian, and Peru market, under the Nissan brand.
 Production ended in 2013.